Isiah Kiner-Falefa Player Props: Yankees vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is seventh in the league with a collective 9.3 strikeouts per nine innings.

-- The Orioles have the 17th-ranked team ERA among all MLB pitching staffs (4.32).
+- The Orioles' 4.29 team ERA ranks 16th among all MLB pitching staffs.

-- Orioles pitchers combine to rank 20th in baseball in home runs surrendered (104 total, 1.2 per game).
+- Orioles pitchers combine to give up 106 total home runs at a clip of 1.2 per game (to rank 20th in the league).

-- Kremer gets the start for the Orioles, his 18th of the season.
-He is 8-4 with a 5.04 ERA and 82 strikeouts in 91 2/3 innings pitched.
+- Bradish gets the start for the Orioles, his 16th of the season.
+He is 4-4 with a 3.58 ERA and 74 strikeouts in 78 2/3 innings pitched.

-- In his last outing on Friday against the Minnesota Twins, the righty tossed three innings, giving up seven earned runs while surrendering seven hits.
+- The right-hander's most recent appearance was on Saturday against the Minnesota Twins, when he threw six innings, surrendering one earned run while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.